How to Order Your New Jersey Driving Record

 Different traffic violations are assigned different point values, which will stay on your driving history until you begin to deduct them by either taking a traffic school course or completing one year of violation-free driving.

 One year of safe driving will remove three points from your drivers record.
 Meanwhile, driver improvement programs will deduct three points once every two years, and defensive driving programs will deduct two points once every five years.
-Use 4SafeDrivers, a DMV.com trusted source, to find what is on your driving records.

 New Jersey DUI Records